Associate Dean of Academic Affairs and Associate Professor of Chemistry

-David Kammler was an assistant professor of chemistry at Antioch College from 2003–2008.
+David Kammler was a visiting assistant/assistant professor of chemistry at Antioch College from 2002–2008.
 When the College closed, he accepted a professorship at Wilberforce University, where he taught chemistry and biochemistry.
-His recent publications and presentations include an article in Ceramics Technical and a presentation at the Biennial Conference on Chemical Education.
+His recent publications include an article in the Journal of Chemical Education about a service-learning project in chemistry.
 He has received several teaching awards, including the Award for Faculty Excellence in Teaching from the Southwestern Ohio Council for Higher Education (SOCHE).
 Kammler also consults regularly for private individuals and firms in the medical and biotechnology fields.

 Ph.D., Organic Chemistry, Indiana University, Bloomington